-After putting the representation of women of color in a somewhat historical perspective, Tessa Boerman, a documentary filmmaker maker by profession, screened two short clips of her work.
+After putting the representation of women of color in a historical perspective, Tessa Boerman, a documentary filmmaker maker, screened two short clips of her work.
 She has made two powerful documentaries that highlight different aspects of beauty, ideals and belonging.
 ‘A Knock Out’ looks at the life of Michele Aboro, a black lesbian boxer who was very successful in the ring but was told that she wasn’t sexy enough outside of it; the promoters wanted to see a sexy vamp and terminated her contract early.
 Her film also implicates that the white beauty ideal does not stand alone but relates to broader issues such as everyday and institutionalized racism as well.
 Her second documentary, ‘Zwart Belicht’, explores the historic representation of black women in paintings of Rubens:

 Activist and academic Bell Parnell Berry addressed how beauty ideals relate to gender and race within the wedding industry.
 There are hardly any wedding magazines featuring people of color, people that are not thin, same sex couples or non cis-gendered people.
 Bell Parnell Berry critically discussed contemporary TV shows such as ‘My Fat Big Gypsy Wedding’ and ‘Don’t tell the bride’.
 In response to this lack of representation she decided to start her own blog, Invisible Brides.

 Simone Zeefuik, community organizer and founder of Re-Definition, a platform for poets and writers, spoke about the role of language in fashion magazines.
 Language, as we know, is never neutral and plays an important role when it comes to sending messages about what is beautiful and what is not.
 For instance, several hair ads speak about containing ‘messy natural afro hair’ to make sure it becomes nice and straight.